posit-dev/positron/extensions/positron-python/.github/ISSUE_TEMPLATE/2_bug_report.md

 - Python version (& distribution if applicable, e.g. Anaconda): XXX
 - Type of virtual environment used (N/A | venv | virtualenv | conda | ...): XXX
 - Relevant/affected Python packages and their versions: XXX
+- Relevant/affected Python-related VS Code extensions and their versions: XXX
 - Jedi or Language Server? (i.e. what is `"python.jediEnabled"` set to; more info #3977): XXX
+- Value of the `python.languageServer` setting: XXX

 ## Expected behaviour